dankamongmen/notcurses/README.md

 // Disable mouse events.
 Any events in the input queue can still be delivered. int notcurses_mouse_disable(struct notcurses* n);

+// Was the provided mouse event 'ni' within the bounds of the ncplane 'n'?
+Note
+// that this doesn't necessarily mean the event affected 'n'; there could be a
+// plane above it, this plane could be transparent, etc. bool ncplane_mouseevent_p(const struct ncplane* n, const struct ncinput *ni);
 ```

 "Button-event tracking mode" implies the ability to detect mouse button